The Geometry of Compression: Why Angles Beat Naive Storage

 From the noise, the smallest working shape.

-Do not explain every thought when communicating.
-Keep the message in shape: what happened, why it matters, what changes now.
+- A message is what happened, why it matters, what changes now.
+Strip everything else.

 What is the smallest version of this that still works?

-The most important word in compression may not be "small."
-It may be "basis."
+The most important step in compression may not be "cut."
+It may be "rotate."

-In the wrong basis, deletion is damage.
-Remove coordinates, and meaning collapses.
+Cut before you rotate, and damage follows.
+Drop coordinates, and meaning collapses.
 Round numbers, and retrieval breaks.
-Simplify a pattern, and the wall loses its fit.
+Strip a pattern, and the wall loses its fit.

-In the right basis, deletion becomes clean work.
+Rotate before you cut, and the work comes clean.
 The unnecessary detail separates from what matters.
 The representation can shrink because the system has found the form where the important parts are easiest to keep.

 That is what the maker does with points and angles.
 That is what TurboQuant does with rotation and quantization.